Miller Disability Law, P.C.

 Where The Presidential Candidates Stand On Social Security Disability

-There are 11 million Americans who receive Social Security disability in the United States.
+There are 11 million Americans who receive Social Security Disability in the United States.
 The Social Security trustees report suggested that the disability insurance trust fund will run out of money in 2016, and is in need of immediate attention.
 These 11 million Americans could see close to a 20 percent decrease to their payments by the end of 2016, if action is not taken.
-It is no wonder that Social Security disability is a very hot topic for the presidential election.
+It is no wonder that Social Security Disability is a very hot topic for the presidential election.

 Hilary Clinton does not support any reductions in benefits.
 Hilary would like to increase benefits by raising benefits for survivors, and creating a caregiving credit.
 The caregiver credit would give those who receive benefits a credit that would be added into their earnings for benefit-calculation purposes.
 She is also looking to increase revenue for social security by lifting the payroll tax cap and broadening the taxation base.